modernish/modernish/README.md

 Modernish `yes` is like GNU `yes` in that it outputs all its arguments, whereas BSD `yes` only outputs the first.
-It can output multiple gigabytes per second on modern systems, outperforming both GNU and BSD `yes`.
+It can output multiple gigabytes per second on modern systems.

 #### `use sys/cmd/extern` ####
 `extern` is like `command` but always runs an external command, without